Skip to main content Skip to secondary navigation

 Disability Golf (DisGo) Cart Service

 Disability Golf (DisGo) Cart Service is a complimentary curb-to-curb transportation service managed by Stanford Transportation.
-If you are an eligible Stanford student, staff or faculty member with a disability or medical condition, DisGo can provide travel between core campus locations in a vehicle that will accommodate your needs.
-Service is provided throughout the academic year excluding weekends, holidays and winter break.
+Eligible Stanford students, staff, or faculty members with a disability or medical condition can use DisGo to provide travel between core campus locations in a vehicle that accommodates their needs.
+Service runs year-round; check the webpage for additional details.
 Questions?
-Call 415.404.1059 during normal business hours.
+Call 415.404.1059 during regular business hours.

 Marguerite Shuttle